japila-books/spark-sql-internals/docs/spark-sql-SupportsPushDownFilters.md

 Filter[] pushFilters(Filter[] filters)
 ----

-<<spark-sql-Filter.adoc#, Data source filters>> that need to be evaluated again after scanning (so Spark can plan an extra filter operator)
+<<spark-sql-Filter.md#, Data source filters>> that need to be evaluated again after scanning (so Spark can plan an extra filter operator)

 Used exclusively when [DataSourceV2Strategy](execution-planning-strategies/DataSourceV2Strategy.md) execution planning strategy is executed (on a [DataSourceV2Relation logical operator](execution-planning-strategies/DataSourceV2Strategy.md#apply-DataSourceV2Relation) with a `SupportsPushDownFilters` reader)